snowplow-archive/snowplow.github.com/_posts/2014-xx-xx-snowplow-0.9.12-released-with-beta-elasticsearch-support.md

 <h2><a name="maxmind">6.
 Configurable Kinesis endpoint</a></h2>

-Huge thanks to Sam Mason (@sambo1972 on GitHub) who contributed the ability to configure the Kinesis endpoint.
+Huge thanks to Sam Mason ([@sambo1972] [sambo1972]) who contributed the ability to configure the Kinesis endpoint.
 In the "streams" section of the configuration HOCON, add the intended endpoint like so:

 ```
 streams {